alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 cargo run
 ```

-When you're finished, give the file the proper permissions to execute: `chmod 755 create-blog-page`
+When you're finished, give the file the permissions necessary to run: `chmod 755 create-blog-page`

-If everything's properly hooked up, you should be able to run the command and see the program kick off!
+You should now be able to run the command and see the program kick off!

 <TODO screenshot of terminal running rust command>